-File the 2024 Form 100 for calendar year 2024 and fiscal year that begins in 2024.
+File the 2024 Form 100S for calendar year 2024 or for a fiscal year that begins in 2024.
 Enter taxable year beginning and ending dates only if the return is for a short year or a fiscal year.
+If the S corporation reports its income using a calendar year, leave the date area blank.
 If a domestic corporation files the first California tax return, the fiscal year beginning date must be the date the corporation is incorporated.
-If the corporation reports its income using a calendar year, leave the date area blank.
-If the return is being filed for a short period (less than 12 months), write "short year" in black or blue ink in the top margin.
+If the return is filed for a short period (less than 12 months), write "short year" in black or blue ink in the top margin on Form 100S, Side 1.
 Convert all foreign monetary amounts to U.S. dollars.

-The 2024 Form 100 may also be used if both of the following apply:
+The 2024 Form 100S may also be used if both of the following apply:

-- The corporation has a taxable year of less than 12 months that begins and ends in 2025. - The 2025 Form 100 is not available at the time the corporation is required to file its return.
-The corporation must show its 2025 taxable year on the 2024 Form 100 and incorporate any tax law changes that are effective for taxable years beginning after December 31, 2024.
+- The corporation has a taxable year of less than 12 months that begins and ends in 2025. - The 2025 Form 100S is not available at the time the corporation is required to file its return.
+The S corporation must show its 2025 taxable year on the 2024 Form 100S and incorporate any tax law changes that are effective for taxable years beginning after December 31, 2024.